-George and Eunice Brown died in 1912 and 1913, and George W Brown, the last of the Huntington potters, died in 1934.
-Julia’s daughter, Carrie Brown, never married and after her father died in 1934, she lived alone in the house until her death in 1976, when she was 95 years old.
+George and Eunice Brown died in 1912 and 1913, and George W Brown, the last of the Huntington Pottery owners, died in 1934.
+His daughter, Carrie Brown, never married.
+After her father died she lived alone in the house until her death in 1976, when she was 95 years old.

-Julia Caire Brown’s children were born and died in the house that George Brown built on the harbor just north of the Pottery.
-The house deteriorated over the years while Carrie lived there, but new owners revived the house, and I am, as its current owner, trying to revive its history as best I can.
+Julia Caire Brown’s children were born in the house that George Brown built on the harbor just north of the Pottery, and all but Emilie died there.
+The house deteriorated over the years while her daughter Carrie lived there, but new owners revived it.

 The Pottery buildings are long gone but Julia’s role in connecting three Pottery families is remembered.

 Thank you Karen for taking us into the story of Huntington Harbor history.
 Well told!

 Thank you Roger 🙂

 Thanks for this article!
 I have been doing my daughter in laws family tree and have had contact with you doing that.
 Her grandmother was Winifred Caire.
 I have shared this with Meg (my daughter in law) She is shring it with her mom.
 Thanks again!